Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 - On-demand and automatic daily backups

-- Free domain privacy included, not upsold
+- Free domain privacy included (not upsold separately)

 - Free SSL certificate